Legal Advice for Victims Project

 Who can post a question and obtain legal advice through the Victims’ Rights Advice website?

 In order to post a question, a person must first answer a questionnaire which assesses the likelihood that the person qualifies as a victim under the law governing hate and bias crimes under Oregon or federal law.
-The questionnaire should only take a few minutes.
-Once the questionnaire is completed, if the person qualifies they will be directed to post a question; if a person does not qualify they will still be able to access information when they are directed to the Know Your Rights Pages.
+The questionnaire only takes a few minutes.
+Once the questionnaire is completed, if the person qualifies, they are directed to post a question; if a person does not qualify, they will still be able to access information when they are directed to the Know Your Rights Pages.

 Can I volunteer to be a pro bono attorney supporting this Project?

 Yes!
 Interested attorneys can go to the Victims’ Rights Advice website and create a profile, sharing the jurisdiction(s) in which they are licensed to practice, and a brief overview of their legal experience.
-Eligible attorneys will then be able to view, select and answer submitted questions, providing brief, written legal advice.
-Attorneys can choose the topic(s) and question(s) that they would like to answer.
+Eligible attorneys can view, select and answer submitted questions, providing brief, written legal advice.
+Attorneys choose the topic(s) and question(s) that they would like to answer.

 Can I volunteer even if I have never worked in victims’ rights or hate crimes before?